Low-resolution spectroscopic characterisation of five poorly known Galactic stellar clusters: On the origin of target clusters

 \subsection{Koposov 1 and Koposov 2}

-Koposov 1 and Koposov 2 are remote Halo clusters located near the leading arm of the Sagittarius stream \citep{belokurov2006,koposov2007}, and have therefore been proposed as potential members of the Sagittarius dwarf spheroidal galaxy \citep{paust2014,bellazzini2020}.
+Koposov 1 and Koposov 2 are remote halo clusters located near the leading arm of the Sagittarius stream \citep{belokurov2006,koposov2007}, and have therefore been proposed as potential members of the Sagittarius dwarf spheroidal galaxy \citep{paust2014,bellazzini2020}.
 The association of these clusters with Sagittarius, however, has been long debated based on their dynamical properties \citep[e.g.][]{massari19,callingham2022}.
 In particular, \citet[][eDR3 edition]{massari19} linked Koposov 1 to the Cetus stream \citep{newberg2009ApJ}, while \citet{callingham2022} assigned it to Sagittarius with a probability of $70\%$.
 By incorporating our improved spectroscopic determination of the systemic $\vsys$, and following the classification scheme of \citet[][eDR3 edition]{massari19}, we find Koposov 1 to be dynamically consistent with the Sagittarius system, as Cetus stars have typically larger $L_{\mathrm{z}}$ and $L_{\perp}$, as well as lower binding energy.
-In contrast, Koposov 2 does not appear to be associated with any of the major accreted substructures and is therefore classified as high-energy/unassociated, in agreement with previous literature works \citep[e.g.][Libralato et al. subm]{callingham2022}.
+In contrast, Koposov 2 does not appear to be associated with any of the major accreted substructures and is therefore classified as high-energy and/or unassociated, in agreement with previous works in the literature \citep[e.g.][]{callingham2022,libralato2026}.

 Early photometric analyses based on isochrone fitting \citep{koposov2007,paust2014} suggested that both systems are relatively young ($\sim5-8$ Gyr).
-However, no consensus was reached regarding either of their distances (see Appendix \ref{app:dist}) nor the metallicity, as they were alternatively reported as either metal-poor ($\feh \sim -2.0$ dex) or metal-rich ($\feh \sim -0.6$ dex).
+However, no consensus was reached regarding either their distances (see Appendix \ref{app:dist}) or their metallicity, as they were alternatively reported as either metal poor ($\feh \sim -2.0$ dex) or metal rich ($\feh \sim -0.6$ dex).
 This is probably due to the very low number of RGB stars in their CMDs, which prevents a good metallicity constraint for the fit, as well as the presence of potential contamination from the Sag dSph field.